easystats/modelbased/paper/paper.md

 The concept of "marginal" in statistical modeling typically refers to the analysis of the effect of one or more "focus" variables while all other variables are held constant at specific values
 (e.g., their empirical or theoretical average or reference value).
-This in turn is convenient for understanding the effect of a variable in a complex model, where multiple variables interact with each other.
+This, in turn, facilitates understanding the effect of a variable in a complex model, where multiple variables interact with each other.

-The `modelbased` package simplifies the extraction of these quantities, providing a clear interface to understand how different predictors interact with outcomes in various scenarios.
+The `modelbased` package simplifies the extraction of these quantities by providing a clear interface to understand how different predictors interact with outcomes in various scenarios.

-- `estimate_means()`: computes **Marginal Means**, i.e., the average predictions for each level of a categorical predictor, averaged across all levels of other predictors.
+- `estimate_means()`: computes **Marginal Means**—the average predictions for each level of a categorical predictor, averaged across all levels of other predictors.
-- `estimate_contrasts()`: computes **Marginal Contrasts**, i.e., the comparison of marginal means at different levels of a factor to assess differences or effects.
+- `estimate_contrasts()`: computes **Marginal Contrasts**—the comparison of marginal means at different levels of a factor to assess differences or effects.
-- `estimate_slopes()`: computes **Marginal Effects**, i.e., the change in the response variable for an infinitesimal change in a predictor, averaged across all levels of other predictors.
-They are essentially the partial derivatives of the response with respect to each predictor, useful for continuous predictors, and describe the average strength of an effect.
+- `estimate_slopes()`: computes **Marginal Effects**—the change in the response variable for an infinitesimal change in a predictor, averaged across all levels of other predictors.
+Marginal effects are essentially the partial derivatives of the response with respect to each predictor (useful for continuous predictors) and describe the average strength of an effect.

 **[TODO: details about types of marginalization]**

+`modelbased` provides two types of "marginalization":

+- `estimate = "average"` (default): TODO
+- `estimate = "population"`: TODO

 ## Technical details

-The algorithmic heavy lifting is done by its two backend packages, `emmeans` and `marginaleffects` (the default), which can be set as a global option with (e.g., `options(modelbased_backend = "emmeans")`).
+The algorithmic heavy lifting is done by `modelbased`'s two back-end packages, `emmeans` and `marginaleffects` (the default), which can be set as a global option (e.g., with `options(modelbased_backend = "emmeans")`).

 Of the two, `emmeans` [@russell2024emmeans] is the more senior package and was originally known as `lsmeans` (for "Least-Squares Means").
-This term has been historically used to describe what are now more commonly referred to as "Estimated Marginal Means" or EMMs: predictions made over a regular grid—a counter-factual dataset containing all combinations of the categorical predictors in the model and typically the mean of numerical predictors.
+This term has been historically used to describe what are now more commonly referred to as "Estimated Marginal Means" or EMMs: predictions made over a regular grid—a grid typically constructed from all possible combinations of the categorical predictors in the model and the mean of numerical predictors.
 The package was renamed in 2016 to `emmeans` to clarify its extension beyond least-squares estimation and its support of a wider range of models (e.g., Bayesian models).

 Within `emmeans`, estimates are generated as a linear function of the model's coefficients, with standard errors (SEs) produced in a similar manner by taking a linear combination of the coefficients' variance-covariance matrix.
 For example if $b$ is a vector of 4 coefficients, and $V$ is a 4-by-4 matrix of the coefficients' variance-covariance, we can get an estimate and SE for a linear combination (or set of linear combinations) $L$ like so:

-$L \cdot b$
+$$
+\hat{b} = L \cdot b
+$$

+$$
-$\sqrt{L \cdot V \cdot L}$
+SE_{\hat{b}} = \sqrt{\text{diag}(L \cdot V \cdot L^T)}
+$$

-These grid predictions are sometimes averaged over (averaging being a linear operation itself) to produce "marginal" (in the sense of marginalized-over) predictions—means.
+These grid predictions are sometimes averaged over (averaging being a linear operation itself) to produce "marginal" predictions (in the sense of marginalized-over): means.
 These predictions can then be contrasted using various built-in or custom contrasts weights to obtain meaningful estimates of various effects.
-Using linear combinations with regular grids often means that results from `emmeans` directly correspond to a models coefficients
-(which is a benefit for those who are used to understanding models by examining coefficient tables).
+Using linear combinations with regular grids often means that results from `emmeans` directly correspond to a models coefficients (which is a benefit for those who are used to understanding models by examining coefficient tables).

-`marginaleffects` [@arel2024interpret] was more recently introduced, and used a different approach: various effects are estimated by generating two counter-factual predictions of unit-level observations, and then taking the difference between them [with SEs computed using the delta method, @arel2024interpret].
+`marginaleffects` [@arel2024interpret] was more recently introduced, and uses a different approach: various effects are estimated by generating two counter-factual predictions of unit-level observations, and then taking the difference between them [with SEs computed using the delta method, @arel2024interpret].
 By default, such effects are estimated for every observation in the original model frame.
-These unit-level effects are typically averaged to obtain average effects (e.g., an average treatment effect, ATE).
+These unit-level effects are typically averaged to obtain average effects (e.g., an Average Treatment Effect, ATE).

-Using the delta method allows for more flexibility in the specification of the marginal effects to be estimated.
+Using the delta method affords more flexibility in the specification of the marginal effects to be estimated.
 For example, while `emmeans` by default compares predictions from GLMs on the link scale and then transforms the comparison back to something closer to the response scales (e.g., the difference between two log-odds is taken, and then exponentiation to produce odds ratios), `marginaleffects` by default compares predictions on the response scale directly (e.g, taking the difference between two probabilities).
-The delta method's implemented in `marginaleffects` uses iterative estimation, making it more computationally costly relative to the simple simple matrix multiplication used for estimating linear combinations
-(though `marginaleffects` is very efficient).
+The delta method implemented in `marginaleffects` uses iterative estimation, making it more computationally costly relative to the simple matrix multiplication used for estimating linear combinations (though `marginaleffects` is very efficient).

 This means that while `emmeans` typically produces _effects at the mean_, `marginaleffects` typically produces _mean effects_.
 Depending on the quantity of interest, model, use of a link function, design balance and weights, these can be nearly identical, or very different.

-Note that `emmeans` can also use the delta method and can use non-regular grids, and `marginaleffects` can also generate linear predictions at the mean, but to obtain these requires some degree of competency in the relevant packages.
+Note that `emmeans` can also use the delta method and can use non-regular grids, and `marginaleffects` can also generate linear predictions at the mean.
+However, obtaining these requires some deeper knowledge of the relevant packages.

-Finally, `modelbased` leverages `get_datagrid()` function from the `insight` package [@ludecke2019insight] to intuitively generate an appropriate grid of data points for which predictions or effects or slopes will be estimated.
+Finally, `modelbased` leverages the `get_datagrid()` function from the `insight` package [@ludecke2019insight] to intuitively generate an appropriate grid of data points for which predictions or effects or slopes will be estimated.
-And since these these packages support a wider range of models—including generalized linear models, mixed models, and Bayesian models, this means that `modelbased` also inherits the support for such models.
+Since these packages support a wider range of models—including generalized linear models, mixed models, and Bayesian models—`modelbased` also inherits the support for such models.

 # Examples

-Imagine the following linear model in which we predict flower's `Petal.Width` from the interaction between `Petal.Length` and `Species`.
+The `iris` dataset contains measures in centimeters of three different species of iris flowers [setosa, versicolor, and virginica, @becker1988new].
+Imagine the following linear model in which we predict those flowers' petal width (`Petal.Width`) from the interaction between their petal length (`Petal.Length`) and their `Species`.

 ``` r